IS YOUR SHOWER PUMP MAKING AN UNUSUAL NOISE?

 Thursday, April 4 2019

 If you are looking to improve the water pressure in the home shower pumps are an excellent solution.
-If your pump starts to make an unusual noise it can be for a number of reasons, our Training Manager, Ken Vance, explains why your pump might be making these noises and how you can prevent them from happening.
+If your pump starts to make an unusual noise it can be for a number of reasons, here we explain why your pump might be making these noises and how you can prevent them from happening.

 Why might the pump be making a humming or buzzing noise?